cjtinant/FFA_regional-skew/README.md

   - Stipa sp.
 (Needlegrass species)

-This zone Hydrologically, this zone exhibits a spatially heterogeneous hydrologically dynamic system with:

-- moderate infiltration and runoff, and

-- variable soil texture.
+Hydrologic behavior in this macrozone is a spatially heterogeneous hydrologically dynamic system with moderate infiltration and runoff, and variable soil texture.

 Level III and IV ecoregions in the Mixed-Grass Prairie macrozone include U.S portions of Level II ecoregions: the West Central Semi-Arid Prairies